 Now, I’m no barbecue aficionado or culinary expert.
 But when I think of BBQ, I think of something that looks like this, which I got in Kansas City:

 Evidently that’s a thing down here.
 I suppose it makes sense on some level – you want to highlight the meat and not drown with other flavors.

 But I was taken aback because I’ve certainly never ordered BBQ and received a platter of boring, dry meat.
 That just proves that different places do barbecue in completely different ways!

 Talk about a weird feeling.
 Here I was at an upscale BBQ establishment, with a beautiful plate of pit-roasted meat, and all of the flavor in my dinner came from the jar of BBQ sauce on the table.
 That’s just strange.

 However, it’s telling that the Pit was one of the only places I could find that was open on a Sunday.
 This being the south, most other BBQ joints were closed on the holy day.

 I’ll give North Carolina BBQ another try the next time I’m back in the state – provided it’s on a weekday.

+Do you enjoy North Carolina BBQ?
 Which kind of barbecue do you prefer?